sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 EOF
 ```

-### Step 3: download latest version of 64-bit [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)
+### Step 3: download latest version of 64-bit [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit)

-### Step 4: copy “Raspberry Pi OS Lite” to microSD card
+### Step 4: copy “Raspberry Pi OS Lite” to microSD card or external solid state drive (follow [these](./misc/how-to-copy-raspberry-pi-os-lite-to-microsd-card-or-external-solid-state-drive-on-linux/README.md) steps instead of step 4 if on Linux)

 > **WARNING: BE VERY CAREFUL WHEN RUNNING `DD` AS DATA CAN BE PERMANENTLY DESTROYED (BEGINNERS SHOULD CONSIDER USING [BALENAETCHER](https://www.balena.io/etcher/) INSTEAD).**

-> Heads-up: run `diskutil list` to find disk ID of microSD card to overwrite with “Raspberry Pi OS Lite” (`disk4` in the following example).
+> Heads-up: run `diskutil list` to find disk ID of microSD card or external solid state drive to overwrite with “Raspberry Pi OS Lite” (`disk4` in the following example).

-> Heads-up: replace `diskn` and `rdiskn` with disk ID of microSD card (`disk4` and `rdisk4` in the following example) and `2022-01-28-raspios-bullseye-arm64-lite.img` with current image.
+> Heads-up: replace `diskn` and `rdiskn` with disk ID of microSD card or external solid state drive (`disk4` and `rdisk4` in the following example) and `2022-04-04-raspios-bullseye-arm64-lite` with current image.

 ```console
 $ diskutil list